the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 * **Datasets in different applications domains vary greatly in size.**
   Turing researchers Imanol Perez Arribas and Terry Lyons adapted statistical analyses from financial forecasting (large dataset) to categorising mental health disorders (small dataset).
-  In both the data can not be shared for independent verification.
+  In both cases the data cannot be shared for independent verification.
-  * How do we ensure the ethical and statistical rigor of the work when data can not be collected or reviewed?
+  * How do we ensure the ethical and statistical rigor of the work when data cannot be collected or reviewed?
 * **Tools, practices and systems of data science are moving incredibly quickly.**
   Turing doctoral student Alex Campbell spent three months using Tensorflow with neuroimaging data, only to discover that the framework did not provide the necessary functionality.
   While he rewrote the code in Pytorch, Tensorflow implemented the required feature enhancements.
-  * How do we provide guidance on best practices when the tools we use are constantly shifting beneath us?
+  * How do we provide guidance on best practices when the tools we use are constantly evolving?
 * **The publish or perish incentive system limits progress.**
-  It is possible to publish software and data papers, to archive software with a digital object identifier, and to count those citations.
+  It is possible to archive version controlled software and data papers and to accompany them with a digital object identifier so that citations can be counted and their re-use monitored.
-  However, they are not commonly considered in research career progression and are difficult to fund.
+  However, these metrics are not commonly considered in research career progression and are difficult to fund.
   * How do we support people through the current change in academic culture?

 The _Turing Way_ community will support - as co-authors if appropriate - research projects that seek to push back the boundaries of what can be done in transparent, ethical, reproducible and innovative data science.